Our use of Cookies

 Tamias sibiricus

-Native to: the Eurasian taiga zone, from Finland and westernmost Russia (Karelia) eastwards to eastern Siberia, Japan and eastern China
+Native to: The Eurasian taiga zone, from Finland and westernmost Russia (Karelia) eastwards to eastern Siberia, Japan and eastern China

-Impact: chipmunks are sometimes reported as important predators of low-nesting birds outside GB, and may compete with native woodland mammals.
+Impact: Chipmunks are sometimes reported as important predators of low-nesting birds outside GB, and may compete with native woodland mammals.
 They consume many forest nuts and can damage grain crops and destroy garden plants and the bulbs of rare wildflowers.

-GB status: escapes and releases are known to have been occurring since at least 1999, when one was found in Yorkshire.
+GB status: Escapes and releases are known to have been occurring since at least 1999, when one was found in Yorkshire.
 Although most have been quickly recaptured or killed, some animals have remained at large for several months.
+View a map of Tamias sibiricus records | NBN Atlas.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord

 Image: GB NNSS